Commissioners authorize sheriff's office to participate in equipment surplus program

 Other business for the board included the approval of a resolution allowing the transit department to purchase four new Ford E450 buses with wheelchair lifts.
 Public Transit Manager Curt Richter said that although no vehicles in the county’s fleet currently need replacement, he saw a need to get an order in as soon as possible due to increasing prices and wait times for vehicles.

-“The lead times for these buses are getting farther and farther out,” Richter said.
+“The lead times for these buses are getting further and further out,” Richter said.
 “If this gets approved and the state gets them ordered, we’re likely looking at (fiscal year) 2024-2025, possibly 2025-2026.
 So I’m trying to lock in this price because they keep going up.”

 Richter said the price has risen nearly $10,000 in just a few years, and the buses currently cost about $92,000 each.